rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

   - **String Input without Pattern**: If the string does not contain the '{{' pattern (e.g., `resolveAtRuntime("value")`), the function directly returns the value from the `runtime` environment variable.
   - **Array of Strings**: When an array of strings is provided, the function iterates over each string, replacing the patterns with the actual values from the `runtime` environment variable.

-- **Options:** The function has the support to accespts the optional parameter `uppercaseFirstChar` or `lowercaseFirstChar` to convert the first character of the resolved value to uppercase or lowercase.
-This parameter is separated by a dot from the attribute name.
-This parameter is used to convert the attribute value to the correct format for the method name.
-For example, `resolveAtRuntime('manage_closedcaptions.set{{attribute.uppercaseFirstChar}}')`.
 - **Options:** The function supports optional parameters `uppercaseFirstChar` or `lowercaseFirstChar` to convert the first character of the resolved value to uppercase or lowercase.
 This parameter is separated by a dot from the attribute name.

   - `uppercaseFirstChar`